silitics/rugpi/www/docs/ctrl/advanced/boot-flows.md

 2. If a file `bootpart.default.env` exists, then the boot flow is `u-boot`.
 3. If a file `rugpi/grub.cfg` and a directory `EFI` exist, then the boot flow is `grub-efi`.

+In all other cases, runtime detection will fail.

 ## On Atomicity of Commits

-Note that commits are the only critical operation because they modify the default partition set.
+Note that commits are the only critical operation because they modify the default boot group.
 This is usually done by temporarily remounting the config partition such that it is writeable and then replacing some files.
 As the filesystem is FAT32, the atomicity of this operation cannot be guaranteed.
 Still, Rugpi Ctrl does its best by first creating a new file and then replacing the old one with the new one by renaming it, and, the Linux kernel does guarantee atomicity for renaming.